LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 **Step 9 — Raw Data Archival** : The Level-3 Data Center periodically retrieves raw OPC-UA data (e.g., weather telemetry, ADS-B messages) and stores it in the raw database for long-term analysis.

-#### Manual Mode Control
+#### 4.2 Manual Mode Control

 In addition to automatic ladder-driven control, the Virtual PLC provides a **Manual Mode** mechanism.
 This allows operators, HMIs, or Level-2 SCADA programs to override PLC I/O values via OPC-UA, enabling testing, training, and fault-injection scenarios.
-To support this, every PLC input and output variable is paired with an associated **Overwrite Flag (OW Flag)** inside the UA data structure.
+To support this, every PLC input and output variable is paired with an associated Overwrite Flag (OW Flag) inside the UA data structure.

-**Manual / Auto Mode for PLC Inputs**
+**4.2.1 Manual / Auto Mode for PLC Inputs**

-For each PLC input hash table item, there is a corresponding Input Overwrite Flag:
+For each PLC input hash table item, there is a corresponding input overwrite flag:

 - **OW Flag = False  → Auto Mode** :  The PLC input value comes directly from sensors or external data feeds and the UA variable simply mirrors the automatically updated value.

-- **OW Flag = True → Manual Mode** : The UA variable’s manually entered value overwrites the PLC input hash table entry.
-This manually injected value is then used on the next ladder logic cycle.
+- **OW Flag = True → Manual Mode** : The UA variable’s value will overwrite the PLC input hash table item.
+This manually injected value will be used on the next ladder logic cycle.

 This allows operators to simulate specific sensor conditions—even if the field device is not generating them.

-**Manual / Auto Mode for PLC Outputs**
+**4.2.2 Manual / Auto Mode for PLC Outputs**

 The same mechanism applies to each PLC output variable: